Chapter 5 Bayesian hierarchical models

 formula n400 ~ c_cloze + (1 | subj)

-); and if we assume that the matrix has only zeros, the model would turn into a complete pooling model, \(M_{cp}\), as defined in section 5.2.1.
+); and if we assume that the variance-covariance matrix has zeros in every cell, the model would turn into a complete pooling model, Mcp, as defined in section 5.2.1.

-As we will see in section 5.2.6 and in chapter 7, “maximal” is a misnomer for Bayesian models, since this mostly refers to limitations of the popular frequentist package for fitting models, lme4
+As we will see in section 5.2.6 and in the online chapter F, “maximal” is probably a misnomer for Bayesian models, since this mostly refers to limitations of the popular frequentist package for fitting models, lme4

 .